LDAR-Sim/LDAR_Sim/USER_MANUAL.md

   - satellite
   - truck
     &nbsp;
-- Second, methods have labels.
+- Second, methods have a `label`.
 This is necessary as there can be many different methods that are quite different, but have the same `module`.
 A good example is different OGI companies.
 You can run a simulation with multiple OGI companies, each specified as a unique method with unique agents, but both of the same type `OGI`.
 This is helpful to represent different work practices, different collection of parameters, or different approaches with the same technology.
 If you are modeling a hypothetical aircraft company, the module will need to be set to `aircraft` and the label can be set to the name that you specify.

 - Third, because methods are often carefully designed and used in treatment / control experiments, it is helpful to allow reuse of specific methods by referring to methods by their `label`.